 Jacky looked at Qiao Qiao.
 “Is that a challenge I’m hearing you declare?”

-“Loser has to confess on the person he or she likes.”
+“Loser has to disclose to us the person he or she likes.”

 Qiao Qiao snapped her attention to Jacky.
 “What kind of request is that?”

 “I’m not immune to it if I lose, you know.”